Step 3: Displaying Tank State by Subscribing to JointState Topics¶

 - RttJointStateSubscriber

-Save the project in this state by overwriting step3.cnoid.
+Save this project state by overwriting step3.cnoid.

-Running the simulation & visualization project¶
+Running the Simulation & Visualization Projects¶

 roslaunch choreonoid_ros_tank_tutorial step2.launch

-The node name here is the default “choreonoid”.
+This node uses the default name “choreonoid”.

 roscd choreonoid_ros_tank_tutorial/project